UM logo

 Current Lab Members:

-Sara Konkel - 1st year PhD student (co-advised with Charlie Fenster)
+Sara Konkel - PhD candidate co-advised with Charlie Fenster

 "Reproductive ecology of Silene caroliniana"